 Tapad is a member of the Network Advertising Initiative and adheres to the NAI Code of Conduct, which is designed to ensure compliance with responsible data collection and use practices.
 We also participate in the Digital Advertising Alliance self-regulatory program and adhere to the DAA Principles for Online Behavioral Advertising.

-Should you have any questions or concerns regarding our use or collection of information, please review this notice in detail, and any specific follow-ups you may send an email to email@example.com.
+Should you have any questions or concerns regarding our use or collection of information, please review this notice in detail.
+For any data access or data deletion requests, please visit Tapad’s Consumer Rights Request Portal here.

 Our Privacy Principles